 We are excited this research has been finalised and it is with pleasure I provide the full report.

-We are grateful to the lead researchers Dr Bronwen Haralambous, and Dr Michael Carey for such a robust and inspiring report.
+We are grateful to Dr Bronwen Haralambous, and Dr Michael Carey for such a robust and inspiring report.
 In the words of Dr Haralambous and Dr Carey:

 ‘In the current climate where evidence based research is highly valued by educational authorities, funding agencies and policy makers, it is imperative not only to demonstrate that the Steiner school movement is undertaking graduate outcomes research but also to ensure that the quality of the research is robust in design and execution’.